 I make no secret of the fact that my chosen subject academically is gender studies.
 Yes, I’m doing it from a history of art and photography point of view, but gender studies is at the core of what I’m interested in.
 It’s taken me a long time to get to this place, it was only at about 27 or so that I realised this was what I was interested in.
 That’s because I had to make my own way there through the storm of teenage years and then painful twenty-somethings (that, FYI, feel like you’re pushing a rock up a hill with no end in sight).

 I got here through a convoluted exploration of what it means to be a woman in our society.
 And occasionally what it means to be a man.
 I’m pretty liberated on the whole in my approach to life, or rather I like to consider myself flexible.
 I live a solo-polyamorous lifestyle with a touch of relationship anarchy.
 I relate to different people in different ways and something that also means sex comes into the fray.
-I’d also like to add that I think I’m pretty liberated and open minded in this respect too.
-Certainly sex isn’t a taboo in my world, nor are different relationship styles, sexuality, power balances and all the rest of it.
+I’d also like to add that I think I’m pretty liberated and open-minded in this respect too.
+Certainly, sex isn’t a taboo in my world, nor are different relationship styles, sexuality, power balances, and all the rest of it.
+In case it isn’t a taboo in your world too, try to be open to experiencing new things and learning what are pheromones and other ways to spice up your sex life.

 But to be quite honest, I’m so over sex.
 When it comes to LRP anyway.